Academic Catalogs

 Course Objectives

-• 3.
-Define child abuse and adverse childhood experiences
+• 2.
+Define and explain contributing factors of child abuse and adverse childhood experiences and preventive strategies.

 Lecture Content